Have you been injured? you may have a case.

 Yes.
 A migraine headache after a car accident is common.
 Symptoms may include: nausea (sometimes with vomiting); light sensitivity; visual disturbances such as blind spots and flashing lights; sound sensitivity; sensitivity to certain smells and movement; clouded thoughts; memory loss; confusion; irritability; anxiety; depression; sleep problems; dizziness; balance problems; and ringing in the ears.

-Why you shouldn’t ignore
+Why you shouldn’t ignore a headache after a car accident

 A person who is suffering from this ailment must seek immediate medical attention, even if he or she hopes that it will go away.
 Timing is important to help a person receive the proper treatment and help to put someone on the fastest route to recovery.
 Early documentation and treatment can also help to prevent the chance of long-term disability.